-Adult education empowers individuals to become self-sufficient, with skills necessary for future employment and personal successes.
+Utah Adult Education provides transformative, learner-centered, high-quality, evidence-based education that leads to sustainable employment and personal success.
 We assist adults to become literate and obtain the knowledge and skills necessary for employment and self-sufficiency while completing a secondary education.

 Utah Adult Education is a program of instruction below the collegiate level for adults.
-Utah Adult Education is comprised of Adult Secondary Education (ASE), and English Language Learners (ELL) to read English Language Acquisition (ELA).
+It is comprised of Adult Secondary Education (ASE), and English Language Learners (ELL) to read English Language Acquisition (ELA).

 Adult Basic Education (ABE):